department-of-veterans-affairs/vagov-content/pages/health-care/get-reimbursed-for-travel-pay.md

       description: Order a prescription refill and track your shipment online.
     - url: /health-care/health-needs-conditions/
       title: Health needs and conditions
-      description: Learn how to get care for specific needs (like mental health or women's health), and learn about service-related health concerns you should be aware of (like Agent Orange-related diseases or Camp Lejeune water contamination).
+      description: Learn how to get care for specific needs (like mental health or women's health), and learn about service-related health concerns you should be aware of (like Agent Orange–related diseases or Camp Lejeune water contamination).
     - url: /disability/eligibility/
       title: Disability benefits
       description: Find out if you're eligible for VA disability compensation (pay) for an injury or illness that was caused—or made worse—by your active-duty service.